cs1302uga/cs1302-ce26/README.md

    * Once you get the code to compile and run, please write down the commands you used in your notes.

+1. Pair Program:

-1. **Current Pair Programming Driver (person typing)**: Open the `TTTUtility.java` file and implement the `isCat` method.
+   * **Current Pair Programming Driver (person typing)**: Open the `TTTUtility.java` file and implement the `isCat` method.
 The method takes a `String` reference to the current game board.
-Note: a game is a cat game (or tie) if all spaces are full and neither `'X'` nor `'O'` has won the game.
+Note: a game is a _cat game_ (or tie) if all spaces are full and neither `'X'` nor `'O'` has won the game.
 To simplify your implementation, use the methods already present in `TTTUtility`.

-   **Current Pair Programming Rider**: Stay actively engaged with your group member while they are working.
+   * **Current Pair Programming Rider**: Stay actively engaged with your group member while they are working.
 Offer suggestions and point out typos or logical errors as they work.

 1. Add a line to the `printAllBoards` method in `TTTSolver.java` to print `true` if the specified game board is a tie and `false` otherwise.